oktaytuncay/Kubernetes/kubernetes.md

 We can also make other changes in the file update or delete items in it.
 We can use `kubectl config -h` to see all possible operations.

-The context section in the KubeConfig file can take additional field called namespace where we can specify a particular namespace.
+The context section in the KubeConfig file can take an additional field called namespace where we can specify a particular namespace.
 This way, when we switch to that context, we'll automatically be in a specific namespace.

-Instead of defining certificate-authority and specifying a path, we can also add certificate-authority-data variable and we can paste the content of the certificate itself.
+Instead of defining certificate-authority and specifying a path, we can also add the certificate-authority-data variable and we can paste the content of the certificate itself.
 If we already have crt file, we can fetch the content with the following command.

 ```bash
 cat ca.crt | base64
 ```

-Similarly, if you see a file with the certificates data in the encoded format, we can use the following command to decode the certificate.
+Similarly, if you see a file with the certificate's data in the encoded format, we can use the following command to decode the certificate.

 ```bash
 echo "AT17...hjR" | base --decode